Chord Overstreet

 Chord Paul Overstreet (born February 17, 1989) is an American actor and musician.
 He is best known for his role as Sam Evans on the Fox television series Glee (2009–2015).
-He has starred in the Apple TV+ comedy series Acapulco since 2021.
+He has starred in the Apple TV+ comedy series Acapulco (2021–2025).

 After signing to Safehouse Records, he began a career as a solo musical artist.
 On August 26, 2016, he released his debut single, "Homeland", through Safehouse and Island Records.
 In 2017, he released the single "Hold On", which was certified double Platinum in the United States.

 Early life

 Overstreet was born in Nashville, Tennessee, to hairdresser Julie (née Miller) and country music singer-songwriter Paul Overstreet.
 He has an older brother, Nash Overstreet (born 1986), who plays guitar in the band Hot Chelle Rae; an older sister, Summer (born 1987); and three younger sisters, Harmony, Skye and Charity.
 He is of German, Irish and English descent.
 He was named after the musical term.
 He was raised on a farm outside of Nashville.
 Encouraged by his parents to pursue music, he started playing the mandolin at an early age, and moved on to the drums, flute, piano and guitar.
 He is also a songwriter.
 In his teenage years, he modeled for advertisements for Hollister, Famous Footwear and Gap.
 He was homeschooled.